 /arc:commit

 Commit looks at your staged changes and groups them logically—feature code in one commit, tests in another, config changes in a third.
 Each gets a clear message following conventional commit format (feat:, fix:, refactor:, etc.).
-The result is a git history you can actually read, bisect, and cherry-pick from.
+When asked to push, it pushes the branch and then publishes any changed npm package whose package metadata says it is publishable and whose version is not already on the registry.

 Messy commits make git history useless.
 You can't bisect to find a bug if every commit touches 15 unrelated files.
 You can't revert a broken feature if it's tangled with a refactor.
 Developers know this but batch changes anyway because splitting is tedious.
 Commit does the tedious part—you get clean history without the effort.